con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 > spyan sngar 'dug ste 'di skad gsol/ /
 >> 	'dug ste] VM; 'dug te NG

 Paid homage to the fully awakened one,
 The blessed one, protector, *tathāgata*.
-And pressing together the palms of his hands,
+And joining his two palms respectfully,
 He said before the Lord the following: (6)

 * 6b, *nātha*: This word (*nātha*/ *mgon po*) is missing from the ancient Tibetan translation.
 One reason for this may be that the translators could not smoothly fit the word into the verse while preserving the metre.
 It is extremely unlikely that this represents a viable variant reading of the Sanskrit text.